pascal-fb-martin/houseportal/README.md

 A redirection message is a space-separated text that follows the syntax below:

-      'REDIRECT' time [host:]port [HIDE] [path ..]
+      'REDIRECT' time [host:]port [HIDE] [[service:]path ..]
 [SHA-256 signature]

-where host is a host name or IP address, time is the system time when the message was formatted (see time(2)), port is a number in the range 1..65535 and each path item is an URI's absolute path (which must start with '/').
+where host is a host name or IP address, time is the system time when the message was formatted (see time(2)), port is a number in the range 1..65535 and each path item is an URI's absolute path (which must start with '/'), optionally prefixed with a service name (see the service section later).

 The "/portal" path name is reserved for HousePortal's own status.